 Building height shall be measured from the average grade at the foundation to the highest portion of the structure.
 Building height requirements are broken down into primary and secondary.
 Primary height shall be the maximum height allowed for any structure located at the minimum setback required for such structure, while secondary height shall be the absolute maximum height allowed for any structure.
+If there is no minimum setback, then primary height applies to the facade closest to the right-of-way line (see notes).
 The maximum heights for University Place shall be as follows: